 Jim applies his results-oriented attitude to his representation of professionals from all backgrounds.
 He regularly defends doctors, dentists, hospitals, pharmacies and pharmacists, and long term care facilities in malpractice and regulatory matters.
 He has a particular expertise in defending actions alleging complex medication errors.
 Jim also takes great pride in being a go-to advocate for those in his own profession–when other attorneys are sued for legal malpractice.
 He likewise defends accountants, architects and engineers in malpractice matters.

 Jim understands that businesses face unique challenges when sued.
 He works tirelessly to make his clients relatable to a jury in order to combat a “David vs. Goliath” scenario in court.
 This approach has proved successful in his premises liability and products liability practice, which is focused on asbestos, mass tort and toxic tort litigation.
 He also defends clients in contract and warranty actions, non-compete claims, consumer fraud and unfair business practice actions.
-Jim also handles class action defense and defends businesses in retaliatory discharge and discrimination actions.
+Jim handles class action defense and represents businesses in retaliatory discharge and discrimination actions, and participates on Litchfield Cavo LLP’s COVID-19 Resource Team.

 - Prevailed on summary judgment on behalf of attorney clients in “case within a case” legal malpractice action filed by multi-millionaire bond trader against his former attorneys.
 Plaintiff alleged that his former attorneys negligently handled an underlying accounting malpractice action filed on plaintiff’s behalf.
 Plaintiff alleged that the accounting and subsequent legal malpractice acts and omissions cost him enormous sums of money in the form of back taxes, fines and penalties with the IRS and Illinois Department of Revenue.